Characterizing the Expressivity of Fixed-Precision Transformer Language Models: Background

-A language is \defn{regular} if and only if it can be described by a regular expression \citep{Kleene1956}.
-A regular language is said to be \defn{star-free} if it can be described by a regular expression without the Kleene star \citep{mcnaughton1971counter}.

 Linear temporal logic $\ltl$ \citep{Kamp1968-KAMTLA-2} is a modal logic, with modalities referring to time.
 The full definition is given in \cref{app:tl}.
-In this paper, we define a fragment of $\ltl$---denoted as $\ptl$---that includes only one temporal operator $\past$ (past).
+In this paper, we define a fragment of $\ltl$---denoted as $\ptl$---that includes only one temporal operator $\past$ (\texttt{past}). \defn{Formulas} in $\ptl$ are composed of \defn{atomic formulas} $\atom_\syma$ for every $\syma\in\alphabet$, Boolean connectives $\land,\lnot$, and a temporal operator $\past$.
+The disjunction $\lor$ is definable in terms of $\land$ and $\lnot$ as: